For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Sadly, this isn't always the case – particularly for any students hoping to study in Europe post-Brexit.

-Some popular places for international students, like Australian universities and ones in America, actually have tuition fees that are far more expensive than those in the UK.
+Some popular places for international students, like Australian universities and unis in America, actually have tuition fees that are far more expensive than those in the UK.
 And that's before you factor in the cost of living, flights to and from uni and any kind of insurance you might have to take out.

 Countries with free university tuition fees